andywalton7/sdk-test/source/index.html.md

 ## Authentication

-> Example headers
+> Example Authentication Header

 ```
 ocp-apim-subscription-key: [qwerrtyuiioop0987654321]
-accept: application/json
-electio-api-version: 1.1

 ```

 You will need to provide a valid API key in every API call you make to SortedPRO.
-Each PRO user is allocated a unique API key, which is generated when the user's account is created.
+When a new user account is created, PRO generates a unique API key and allocates it to the new user.
 To view your API key:

-1. Log in to the PRO dashboard and select **Settings > Users & roles > User Accounts** to display the **User Accounts** page.
+1. Log in to the PRO dashboard and select **Settings > Users & Roles > [User Accounts](https://www.electioapp.com/Company/UserAccounts)** to display the **User Accounts** page.
 A list of the user accounts that you have access to is displayed.
 2. Click the **Edit User** button for your account to display your account details.
 3. Click **Show API Key**.
 PRO prompts you to re-enter your UI password.
 4. Enter your password and click **Retrieve API Key** to display your API key.